Social Media

 Wakesurfing vs wakeboarding in Singapore

-The key difference between wakeboarding and wakesurfing is that for wakeboarding, you hold onto a boat-towed rope or a cable skiing style rope (eg at Singapore Wake Park) throughout the duration of the ride.
-In wakesurfing, you will release the rope to ride out or ‘surf’ a wake.
+The key difference between wakeboarding and wakesurfing is that for wakeboarding, your feet are strapped onto the board, and you hold onto a boat-towed rope or a cable skiing-style rope (eg at Singapore Wake Park) throughout the duration of the ride.
+In wakesurfing, your feet are not strapped in, but you balance on a board and eventually will release the rope to ride out or ‘surf’ a wake.

 Ready to get planning?
-Here’s where to go wakeboarding in Singapore:
+Here’s where to go wakesurfing and wakeboarding in Singapore:

 Can kids wakeboard?
 Kids should be 8 years old and above to start wakeboarding.